Module 4: Early Apologists

 Lecture Content

-In this section, you will find the video lecture for the Early Apologists & Leaders module.
-Click each thumbnail to open access to the video.
-There are also links with the video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.
+In this section, you will find the video lectures for the Early Apologists & Leaders module.
+Click the banner to open access to the video.
+There are also links with each video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.

 4: Early Apologists & Leaders